-God commands us to do certain things and for various reasons we go in the opposite direction away from His instructions and away from His presence.
+Sometimes God commands us to do certain things and for various reasons we go in the opposite direction away from His instructions and away from His presence.
 Let's learn a great lesson from Jonah who did exactly that.

 Just the Opposite

 The Lord said, "Go out and stand on the mountain in the presence of the Lord, for the Lord is about to pass by."
 Elijah went out and stood at the mouth of the cave.
 (I Kings 19:11, 13).
 The word of the Lord came to Jonah, "Go to the great city of Nineveh and preach against it."
 But Jonah ran away from the Lord and headed for Tarshish (in the opposite direction).
 (Jonah 1:1-3)